squallstar/bancha/core/documentation/source/themes/create/index.rst

         </body>
     </html>

-As you can see, the scope of this file is to declare the base html, head, etc.. of the page, plus loading the **$_template_file** inside a wrapper.
+As you can see, the scope of this file is to declare the base html, head, etc.. of the page, plus loading the **$template** inside a wrapper.
 The templates are located under the **views/templates** folder and we are gonna see them in few minutes.

 ^^^^^^^^^^^^^^^^^